 Write me a letter.Step One

-Include literally any denomination of cash or check to support my poetry.Step Two
+Include a gift of your choosing to support my poetry.Step Two

-Receive a letter in return, plus an original poem.Step Three
+Receive a letter, plus an original poem.Step Three

 Post the letter to: